maksymsur/wallet_as_service/README.md

-# Wallet as a service (WAAS) ad-hoc project
+# Wallet as a service (WAAS) ad-hoc project to test some concepts for safe keys custom management

 ## Description

-The WAAS project is a Blockchain wallet-as-a-service application built using Rust and the Actix-Web framework.
+The WAAS project is a Blockchain backend wallet-as-a-service application built using Rust and the Actix-Web framework.
 The service includes functionalities for generating cryptographic keys, signing messages, and securely forgetting keys.

 **Architecture**: The implementation is modular, comprising multiple components such as handlers, secure key management, and utility functions.
 That is done intentionally as a good basis to foster further project development/testing by a team.